• Home

 VEGETABLES

-• The tomatoes, eggplants and peppers are growing in small pots.
-Cucumbers, zucchini and summer squash are growing in little peat pots that can go directly in the ground.
+• From Peat Pots: Cucumbers, zucchini, and summer squash are growing in peat pots that can be planted directly into the ground to protect their sensitive roots!

-• We also have in stock annual herbs including Parsley, Basil, Dill, Rosemary, Chervil, Fennel, Summer Savory and Marjoram.
+• Annual Herbs: Fresh Basil, Parsley, Dill, Rosemary, Chervil, Fennel, Summer Savory, and Marjoram.

-• We have a nice selection of perennial herbs including Thyme, Tarragon, Sage, Oregano, Sweet Woodruff and Lavender
+• Perennial Herbs: Build a permanent herb bed with our beautiful selection of Thyme, Tarragon, Sage, Oregano, Sweet Woodruff, and Lavender.

 Plant now and enjoy the edible bounty of your efforts later!